dipaish/OS22/docs/dockerimages.md

 my-first-image1   latest    d7a77ec9a86f   5 minutes ago    15.8MB
 my-first-image    latest    4e9767cedcf4   16 minutes ago   15.8MB
 ```
+When you remove the instruction to install `nano` in the Dockerfile, the size of the resulting Docker image decreases because the image no longer includes the `nano` text editor.

+Here's why the size reduction occurs:

+1. **Layering in Docker**: Each instruction in a Dockerfile creates a new layer in the Docker image.
+Layers are stackable, and each layer represents a change or modification to the image.
+When you install `nano` using the `RUN apk add nano` instruction, it adds a layer to the image containing the installed package.

+2. **Image Size**: Docker images are composed of multiple layers.
+Each layer contributes to the overall size of the image.
+When you remove the instruction to install `nano`, that layer is no longer present in the image, resulting in a smaller image size.

+By minimizing the number of unnecessary layers and reducing the size of the Docker image, you can create more efficient and lightweight images.
+This practice is particularly important when building production-ready containers to optimize resource usage and improve deployment times.

-### Push your first image
+## Push your first image
-Now that you've created and tested your image, you can push it to [Docker Hub](hhttps://hub.docker.com/).
+Now that we have created and tested our image, we can push it to [Docker Hub](hhttps://hub.docker.com/).

 ***First you have to login to your Docker Hub account***
 ```bash